gitter-badger/elportero/README.md

 Probably will be paired with [Kong](https://github.com/Mashape/kong) as an API gateway.
 This service will ...

 1. Authenticate users in an existing environment (e.g. LDAP) with an easy plugin architecture
-2. Create a consumer in Kong for the authenticated user and return a created token
+2. Create a _Kong_ consumer and return a JWT within the response that will be used for requests to other services

 ## Run